My Hemorrhoid Clinic

 5. Repeat procedures:

-Based on the search results, the recovery time for HEMBO (HAE) is generally quick across different grades of hemorrhoids, with some key points:
+Recovery time following HEMBO (HAE) is generally quick across various grades of hemorrhoids, with several key highlights:

 1. Overall recovery: